 An example would be a house or commercial property worth $1,000,000 to build on a block of land valued at $1,200,000.
 The estimated value would be $2,200,000.
 You would then have to take into account depreciation.

 Some properties can be underutilised.
 You may have a property with a low yield or cap rate, which is rezoned for higher use.
 For example, it may be zoned for a block of units or a high rise commercial building.

 What type of Investment Property shows higher Capital Gains?

 Generally (not always) capital gains are higher with residential property.

 In the last 4-5 years, we have seen spectacular capital growth with residential property in Sydney & Melbourne.
 In fact, this trend has been reflected in many major capital cities and regions throughout the world.
 Generally speaking, residential property demand usually increases with population growth.
-On the other hand commercial investment property prices usually a reflection of the current business environment and structure of lease.
+On the other hand, commercial investment property prices often a reflection of the current business environment and structure of lease.
 Eg. Â longer leasing period may indicate more stability in the investment.
-Although Capital gains for commercial property are usually lower, some commercial properties can achieve dramatic capital gains.
-Some of these factors could also be local population increases, change of use, redevelopment or change of zoning.
+Although Capital gains for commercial property are usually lower, some commercial properties can achieve spectacular capital gains.
+Some of these factors could also be local population increases, change of use, redevelopment or zoning changes.
 Also, some commercial property investments do have residential tenants.
-For example, this could be a boarding house which in theory is like a mini Block of units.
+For example, this could be a boarding house which, in theory, is like a mini Block of units.

-In summary, how you decide to buy between Commercial vs Residential Real Estate will take into account many items.
-It all boils down to your financial situation and your long and short term investment property strategy. .
+In summary, when considering real estate investments, how you decide to buy between Commercial vs Residential Real Estate will take into account many items.
+It all boils down to your financial situation and your long term and short term investment property strategy.

 Like to discuss further?
-Contact Con Tastzidis at CST Properties on 9882 2221
+Contact Con Tastzidis at CST Properties Commercial Investment Real Estate Agents on 9882 2221

 The information in this article is of a general nature and not meant to be any financial advice.
 Any investing does carry an element of risk.
 Please consult your financial advisor before you buy.